 Getting enough quality sleep is a strong pillar of health, and deprivation can have disastrous effects on the body and the brain.
 One study showed that up to 33% of adults do not get enough sleep.
 Other studies published by the National institute of Health (NIH) suggest that between 11% and 50% of adults have chronic insomnia.
-The NIH also published a study that says “sleep disturbance and emotion dysregulation have been identified as etiologic and maintaining factors for a range of psychopathology and separate literatures support their relationships to anxiety, depression, PTSD, and alcohol dependence (AD) symptom severity.”
+The NIH also published a study that says “sleep disturbance and emotion dysregulation have been identified as etiologic and maintaining factors for a range of psychopathology and separate pieces of literature support their relationships to anxiety, depression, PTSD, and alcohol dependence (AD) symptom severity.”

 Sleep deprivation is often multi-causal and it’s important to understand why sleep is so vital to health and what you can do to ensure that you’re getting enough to keep yourself healthy.
-Even if you are practicing healthy eating habits and getting enough exercise, a lack of quality sleep will still derail you, and increases your risk for developing chronic disease.
+Even if you are practicing healthy eating habits and getting enough exercise, a lack of quality sleep will still derail you and increases your risk for developing chronic disease.

 MeRT and Sleep

 Patients come to the Brain Treatment Center for treatment of various conditions which affect the brain which include:

 Many people who come to us for treatment feel as if their brains are “broken,” and some have trouble functioning day to day.
 These types of afflictions can seriously impair quality of life, health, and relationships.